floppydonkey05/testicularCancer/README.md

-# testicularCancer
+# Virus testing
-Basically, it gives you testicular cancer.
+Basically, it gives you a virus.
 (Warning, virus testing)

-# this is malware, i am not responsible for any damages caused by this program :)
+# WARNING: This is malware, i am not responsible for any damages caused by this program :)